vimal-11/vimal-11/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ... -->
+- 😄 Pronouns:-->
 - ✨ Enthusiastic about ...
 Quantum Computing 🚀 and Xtented Reality 🌐
-- ⚡ Fun fact: ...Quick Learner⏳ | Love Challenges🎁 | Passionate Dancer and Badminton Player🏸
+- ⚡ Fun fact: ...Quick Learner ⏳ | Love Challenges 🎁 | Passionate Dancer and Badminton Player🏸